How To Prevent Workplace Accidents?

 Tips To Prevent Workplace Accidents

-1. Build A Wellness Plan
+1. Build a Wellness Plan

-2. Carry Out Pre-Employment Tests
+2. Carry out Pre-Employment Tests

 3. Identify Safety-Related Issues

 Complete a safety assessment of your company to find trends and potential hazards.
-One can:

 • Read through the accident reports from the previous year.